ppeterseil/UWB-weak-NLOS-structured-dataset/README.md

 | obstacle | Obstacle obstructing LOS path                                               |

 ### Features
 The following features were collected for each packet of the DS-TWR packet exchange.
+More details as well as references can be found in the related paper.
 | Feature                                              | Description                          |
 |------------------------------------------------------|--------------------------------------|
 | firstPathPower                                       | First path power                     |